Foscombe

 Foscombe is a grade II* listed country house in Ashleworth, Gloucestershire.
 It was built around 1860 in the Gothic Revival style for the personal use of the architect Thomas Fulljames.

+Notable former residents include the family of industrialist Joseph Bramah, the novelist Derek Marlowe, and Rolling Stone drummer Charlie Watts.
+As of September 2023, it is on sale for an estimated price of £7.95 million.